BARGAINING WITH GOD

 2 Kings 20:1 - 20 In those days Hezekiah became ill and was at the point of death.
 The prophet Isaiah son of Amoz went to him and said, “This is what the Lord says: Put your house in order, because you are going to die; you will not recover.”
 2 Hezekiah turned his face to the wall and prayed to the Lord, 3 “Remember, Lord, how I have walked before you faithfully and with wholehearted devotion and have done what is good in your eyes.”
 And Hezekiah wept bitterly.
 4 Before Isaiah had left the middle court, the word of the Lord came to him: 5 “Go back and tell Hezekiah, the ruler of my people, ‘This is what the Lord, the God of your father David, says: I have heard your prayer and seen your tears; I will heal you.
 On the third day from now you will go up to the temple of the Lord.
 6 I will add fifteen years to your life.
 And I will deliver you and this city from the hand of the king of Assyria.
 I will defend this city for my sake and for the sake of my servant David.’”
 7 Then Isaiah said, “Prepare a poultice of figs.” They did so and applied it to the boil, and he recovered.
 8 Hezekiah had asked Isaiah, “What will be the sign that the Lord will heal me and that I will go up to the temple of the Lord on the third day from now?”
 9 Isaiah answered, “This is the Lord’s sign to you that the Lord will do what he has promised: Shall the shadow go forward ten steps, or shall it go back ten steps?”
 10 “It is a simple matter for the shadow to go forward ten steps,” said Hezekiah.
 “Rather, have it go back ten steps.”
 11 Then the prophet Isaiah called on the Lord, and the Lord made the shadow go back the ten steps it had gone down on the stairway of Ahaz.

 The Lord had already had a prophet inform Hezekiah that he was going to die; that he would not recover.
 The Lord's prophets were always truthful and correct.
 But Hezekiah didn't give up that easily.
-He reminded God how he had been faithful, devoted, and done good in God's eyes.
+He reminded God how he had been faithful, devoted, and did good.
 Then he wept bitterly.
 God responds to genuine tears, so he sent the prophet back to Hezekiah and told him he would heal him.
 Hezekiah had no deal to offer God except his faith, his devotion, his good deeds and his tears.
 But that was enough to add 15 years to his life.

 11 The angel of the Lord came and sat down under the oak in Ophrah that belonged to Joash the Abiezrite, where his son Gideon was threshing wheat in a winepress to keep it from the Midianites.
 12 When the angel of the Lord appeared to Gideon, he said, “The Lord is with you, mighty warrior.”
 13 “Pardon me, my lord,” Gideon replied, “but if the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, ‘Did not the Lord bring us up out of Egypt?’
 But now the Lord has abandoned us and given us into the hand of Midian.”
 14 The Lord turned to him and said, “Go in the strength you have and save Israel out of Midian’s hand.
 Am I not sending you?”
 15 “Pardon me, my lord,” Gideon replied, “but how can I save Israel?
 My clan is the weakest in Manasseh, and I am the least in my family.”